josharsh/100LinesOfCode/Connect 4/README.md

 A simple game of Connect 4 that is played in the terminal.

-The players are "X" and "O", and each move is inputted as the column the current player's token would like to be placed in.
+The players are represented as "X" and "O", and each move is inputted as the column where the current player's token will be placed.

 ## Running